matter-labs/zksync/docs/contract.md

 When corresponding transactions are found in the commited block, their count must be recorded.
 If the block is verified, this count of the satisfied **priority requests** is removed from mapping.

-If the block is reverted, the funds held by **Deposit priority requests** from this block are acrued to the owners' **root-chain balances** to make them possible to withdraw.
+If the block is reverted via Exodus Mode, the funds held by **Deposit priority requests** from this block are accrued to the owners' **root-chain balances** to make them possible to withdraw.
 And this **Deposit priority requests** will be removed from mapping.

 A certain value of the selected token will be withdrawn from the _user's_ account immediately when he send a request, as payment for the _validator’s_ work to include these transactions in the block.
 One transaction fee is calculated as follows:
 `fee = 3 * gas * mediumFee`, where